Burgers equation from non-thermal stationary states in nearly-integrable gases: Summary and discussion

-Lastly, let us discuss the nature of the hydrodynamic density-density correlation function.
-Under the presence of ballistic mode with a nonlinear current the correlation function is expected to exhibit a breakdown of diffusive behavior at the largest scales~\cite{Spohn2014}.
+Lastly, let us discuss the features of the hydrodynamic density-density correlation function, which is a natural object appearing in the literature on 1D Burgers equation~\cite{Spohn1985}.
+This is because under the presence of ballistic mode with a nonlinear current, the correlation function is expected to exhibit a breakdown of diffusive behavior at the largest scales~\cite{Spohn2014}.
 Close to the integrability, we generically expect large diffusion constants, which push away the anomalous broadening to very large space-time scales.
 In this sense, we expect a scenario similar to the one analyzed in the context of Navier-Stokes equations~\cite{chapmanenskog}.
-We also note that one has to be careful when looking at asymptotically large scales.
-There are three-particle collision processes, which provide a mechanism for thermalization at late times, assuming that the density of the bath is finite.
-This leads ultimately to a breakdown of Burgers equation.
+We also note that one has to be careful when looking at asymptotically large scales in models with (late-time) thermalization channels.
+There are three-particle (and higher) collision processes, which provide a mechanism for thermalization at late times, assuming that the density of the bath is finite.
+This leads ultimately to the breakdown of Burgers equation.
+We plan to investigate the interesting problem of two-point functions using the models studied here in the future.